iotaledger/iota.rs/documentation/docs/key_concepts/address_key_space.md

   branches (ex. user identities) which each has own set of addresses/keys.
 * `change`: Change index which is `{0, 1}`, also known as `wallet chain`.

-  There are two independent chains of addresses/keys. `0` is reserved for public addresses (to receive coins) and `1` is reserved for internal addresses(also known as change) to which transaction change is returned.
-IOTA is allows address reuse, and so it is, technically speaking, valid to return transaction change to the same originating address.
+  There are two independent chains of addresses or keys. `0` is reserved for public addresses (to receive coins) and `1` is reserved for internal addresses (also known as change) to which transaction change is returned.
+IOTA allows address reuse, and so it is, technically speaking, valid to return transaction change to the same originating address.
 It is up to developers whether to leverage it or not.
 The `iota.rs` library and its sibling `wallet.rs` help with either scenario.

 * `address_index`: Address index.
 Zero-based increasing `int` that indicates an address index.

 As outlined, there is quite a large address/key space that is secured by a single unique seed.